-- t.
-If a child requires regular prescribed or non-prescribed medication at school, parents are asked to provide consent on their child's Healthcare Plan giving the child or staff permission to administer medication on a regular/daily basis, if required.
+- prescribed medication at school, parents are asked to provide consent on their child's Healthcare Plan giving the child or staff permission to administer medication on a regular/daily basis, if required.
 A separate form is sent to parents for children taking short courses of medication. - u.
 All parents of children with a medical condition who may require medication in an emergency are asked to provide consent on the Healthcare Plan for staff to administer medication. - v.
 If a child requires regular/daily help in administering their medication then the school outlines the school's agreement to administer this medication on the child's Healthcare Plan.
-The school and parents keep a copy of this agreement. - w.
-Parents of children with medical conditions at this school are all asked at the start of the school year on the Healthcare Plan if they and their child's healthcare professional believe the child is able to manage, carry and administer their own emergency medication.
+The school and parents keep a copy of this - at this school are all asked at the start of the school year on the Healthcare Plan if they and their child's healthcare professional believe the child is able to manage, carry and administer their own emergency medication.